collective/volto-hydra/README.md

 Now as editor can :-
 - Click on a link or button on the frontend to set or change the link with either an external or internal url ([TODO](https://github.com/collective/volto-hydra/issues/68))
 - Click on a link/button to optionally open the link in a new tab ([TODO](https://github.com/collective/volto-hydra/issues/111))

+#### Custom Visual Editing (TODO)
+In some rare cases you might want to provide editors with more visual editing than hydra currently supports.
+For example a newly create table block might display a form to set the initial number of columns and rows.
+In this case you can use
+- ```sendBlockUpdate``` hydra.js api to send an updated version of the block after changes.
+- ```sendBlockAction``` hydra.hs api to do actions like select,add, move, copy or remove blocks or perform custom actions on the Volto block edit component.

 ### Comment syntax (TODO)